ivogeorg/cpe1040-cre-week9-part1/README.md

-# CPE 1040 - Comprehensive Review & Enrichment - Week 9 - Part I
+# CPE 1040 - Comprehensive Review & Enrichment - Week 9 - Python: Part 1

 Part I of the CRE in week 9 consists of a programming assignment for the micro:bit in MicroPython.